kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 kurtosis run github.com/$YOUR_GITHUB_USERNAME/my-testnet/main.star
 ```

 Everything should work the same way as it did before, but the beauty of this is that you can now run the above command anywhere and the node will be spun up in the exact same way.
+Additionally, this means your testnet can be shared with your teammates to bring up the *exact same* environment - making reproducing of bugs or functionalities painless.

 ### 6. Advanced Workflows
 You may already know what you want to do with the private testnet you've just spun up, and that's great!
 We hope this was helpful in getting you started and to show you just how easy it was to write your own testnet definition using Kurtosis.